Have you heard about the “Ugly Food” movement?

 Approximately one-third of food produced worldwide is lost or wasted during production or marketing, and close to 50% of food purchased in the United States is scrapped.
 This is not only economically upsetting but environmentally as well!

 When food is tossed, it ends up in the garbage where it decomposes and releases methane.
-According to the EPA, “methane, the key constituent of natural gas, is a potent greenhouse gas (GHG) with a global warming potential more than 25 times greater than that of carbon dioxide.”
+According to the EPA, “Methane is the second most abundant anthropogenic GHG after carbon dioxide (CO2), accounting for about 20 percent of global emissions.
+Methane is more than 25 times as potent as carbon dioxide at trapping heat in the atmosphere.”
 High concentrations of methane can also have negative health effects and may cause headaches, dizziness, nausea, vomiting, and unconsciousness.

 According to U.S. Secretary of Agriculture, Tom Vilsack, on the whole, we reject and throw out enough food annually to fill more than 40 skyscrapers.
 That’s outrageous!